zukunft/zukunft.com/docs/code_functions_all.md

     \-- view - section for function view not yet defined that it should be interface in /view/term_view.php
     \-- term_linked - section for function term_linked not yet defined that it should be interface in /view/term_view.ph p
-    \-- order error - order of section construct and map has difference at db_fld_to_url should be before to_url_array
+    \-- order error - order of section construct and map has difference at to_url_array should be before url_mapper
 \-- view
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /view/view.php
+    \-- url_mapper - section for function url_mapper not yet defined that it should be api in /view/view.php
     \-- to_url_array - section for function to_url_array not yet defined that it should be api in /view/view.php
     \-- sandbox_fld_order - section for function sandbox_fld_order not yet defined that it should be api in /view/view.p hp